kaysalawu/azure-network-terraform/1-hub-and-spoke/3-hub-spoke-single-region-azfw/README.md

 ## Overview

-This terraform code deploys a hub and spoke topology playground to observe dynamic routing with Azure Route Server (ARS) and a Network Virtual Appiance (NVA).
+This terraform code deploys a hub and spoke topology playground to observe dynamic routing with Azure Route Server (ARS) and a Network Virtual Appliance (NVA).

 `Hub1` ARS with BGP session to a Network Virtual Appliance (NVA) using a Cisco-CSR-100V router.
 The direct spokes `Spoke1` and `Spoke2` have VNET peering to `Hub1`.
 An isolated `Spoke3` does not have VNET peering to the hub, but is reachable from `Hub1` via Private Link Service.